A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 It’s essential to practice inbound marketing techniques when marketing your YouTube channel and videos.
 Create content that shares an interesting story and provides your viewers with valuable information.
 Market that content across different platforms, including social, email, and your company blog or website.
 Optimize your content by including cards and end screens with clear CTAs.

 YouTube may seem overwhelming at first, but the platform makes it very easy to share and digest content.
-Your audience wants to learn, be entertained, and engage with your brand through video, so, be sure to follow this guide to make the most out of your YouTube marketing strategy.
+Your audience wants to learn, be entertained, and engage with your brand through video, so be sure to follow this guide to make the most out of your YouTube marketing strategy.

-Content Strategy @ HubSpot
+Historical Optimization @ HubSpot